Installing Pivotal Platform on vSphere

 This guide describes how to install Pivotal Platform on vSphere.

-If you experience a problem while following the steps below, see Diagnosing Deployment Problems or the Known Issues sections of the following topics:
+If you experience a problem while following the steps below, see Diagnosing Problems in Pivotal Platform or the Known Issues sections of the following topics:

-Ops Manager v2.7 Release Notes in the Ops Manager documentation
+Ops Manager v2.8 Release Notes in the Ops Manager documentation

-Pivotal Application Service v2.7 Release Notes in the PAS documentation
+Pivotal Application Service v2.8 Release Notes in the PAS documentation

-Pivotal Isolation Segment v2.7 Release Notes in the PAS documentation
+Pivotal Isolation Segment v2.8 Release Notes in the PAS documentation

-Pivotal Application Service for Windows v2.7 Release Notes in the PASW documentation
+Pivotal Application Service for Windows v2.8 Release Notes in the PASW documentation

 This section describes the resource requirements for installing Pivotal Platform.

-Note: If you are using the Cisco Nexus 1000v Switch, refer to the Using the Cisco Nexus 1000v Switch with Ops Manager topic for more information.
+Note: If you are using the Cisco Nexus 1000v Switch, see Using the Cisco Nexus 1000v Switch with Ops Manager for more information.

 Note: When installing Ops Manager on a vSphere environment with multiple ESXi hosts, you must use network-attached or shared storage devices.
 Local storage devices do not support sharing across multiple ESXi hosts.